Donate

 • details of any family benefits or funding assistance being received

-• photographs and/or videos (i.e. for assessment, delivery of therapy, communication with staff and families about services, portfolios, or training)
+• photographs and/or videos (i.e., for assessment, delivery of therapy, communication with employees and families about services, portfolios, or training)

 • information specific to projects which a person agrees to participate in